Unacores/ink-aa-docs/docs/ink_fiu_integration.md

-# Integrating with Ink FIU module
+# Integrating with the Ink FIU Module

-We have built the nuts and bolts and the complexity of the FIU functionality to interact with an AA.
-This would help you to focus on building your app once you receive the decrypted data.
+We've taken care of the intricate details and complexities of the FIU functionality, streamlining its interaction with an AA.
+This allows you to concentrate on developing your application once you have access to the decrypted data.

-Our FIU sandbox environment is hosted and available at all times for you to access.
+Our FIU sandbox environment is continuously hosted and accessible for your convenience.

-The FIU sandbox is AA agnostic and can interface with any account aggregator, this is done on basis of the handle of the AA user e.g. customer1@ink-aa will redirect to the 'Ink AA', customer2@otheraa will redirect requests to the 'Other AA'
+The FIU sandbox is AA-agnostic and can seamlessly interface with any account aggregator.
+This is accomplished based on the AA user's handle.
+For instance, a handle like `customer1@ink` will automatically redirect requests to the 'Ink AA,' while `customer2@otheraa` will route requests to the 'Other AA.'

 ### Ink FIU Endpoint

-The Ink FIU API root endpoint `https://finsense.ink-aa.in/ConnectHub/FIU/API/V1`
+The Ink FIU API root endpoint `https://fiu.uatdev.ink-aa.com`

 Proceed to CREATE A CONSENT TEMPLATE or USE Below PRE-CREATED TEMPLATES